Cornell SC Johnson College of Business - Tech MBA

 The Johnson Cornell Tech MBA curriculum begins during the summer semester at Cornell University’s Ithaca, New York, campus.
-Students complete foundational core courses in 10 weeks with students in Johnson’s One-Year, Ithaca-based MBA program.
+Students complete foundational core courses in 10 weeks.
 Topics range from financial accounting to marketing and leadership development.

 The remainder of the program, two semesters, is delivered at Cornell Tech on Roosevelt Island in New York City.
 Students are immersed in the tech industry and have access to state-of-the-art facilities in and around the campus.
 MBA-specific modules are combined with co-curriculum offerings among other graduate students at Cornell Tech.
 The program’s hands-on components are executed in Studio: Product Studio, Startup Ideas, and Startup or BigCo Studio, for example.
 Your interdisciplinary group will take product ideas from conception, through development, and to launch stage while seamlessly integrating business and technology principles.
 You might also opt to complete intensives in fintech or digital marketing during the spring semester.

-Eighty-four students are enrolled in the Johnson Cornell Tech MBA Class of 2020.
-The students are, on average, 28 years old with 4.7 years of full-time work experience.
+Eighty-one students are enrolled in the Johnson Cornell Tech MBA Class of 2023.
+The students are, on average, 29 years old with 5.5 years of full-time work experience.
 Thirty-one percent of students are female.
-Students had an average GMAT of 693 and a 3.33 GPA.
+Students had an average GMAT of 696 and an average 3.5 GPA.